RandomStudio/tether-lidar2d-consolidation-rs/README.md

 Another possibility might be the library [linfa-clustering](https://crates.io/crates/linfa-clustering).

+### JSON serialisation / deserialisation
+We are using a combination of the libraries [serde](https://serde.rs/) and [serde_json](https://docs.rs/serde_json/latest/serde_json/#) which makes it easy to handle JSON in various ways - including strongly typed corresponding to Rust types/structs, which is what we need here in the case of our Config loading/saving.

 ## Notes on implementation
 - As with OG Agent, the serial string for the LIDAR device is extracted from the topic, specifically the `agentIdOrGroup` part in `lidar2d/{agentIdOrGroup}/scans`
 - The samples are copied from the array of arrays; each "sample" is an array with the elements `[angle, distance]` and sometimes `[angle, distance, quality]` (although the latter is not handled yet).
 The samples are converted into points and the list(vector) of all converted points are "inserted" (i.e. replaced, if key already exists) into the hashmap which represents all LIDAR devices (with serial strings as keys).